Roho7/comp4024/README.md

 ### Week 2 Sprint
 **Overview of Weekly Plan:**

-- Everyone has access to Unity?
+-   Know the team members better in terms of their skills, experience and personality types
-- Set up a Git repo (GitHub)?
+-   Set up a Kanban board with tasks
+-   Allocate team roles
-- Decided on an idea for the game?
+-   Decide on the Minimum Viable Product
-- Make sketches for the game?
-- Thought about user requirements?
-- Thought about the game mechanics?
+-   Write some simple tests and code?

 **Detailed Plan:**
 - On the [Trello Board: Week 2 Sprint](https://trello.com/b/bZQf9yUQ/week-2-sprint)